pingcap/docs/functions-and-operators/type-conversion-in-expression-evaluation.md

 ---
 title: Type Conversion in Expression Evaluation
-summary: Learn about the type conversion in expression evaluation.
+summary: Learn about the type conversion in expression evaluation.Empty
-aliases: ['/docs/dev/functions-and-operators/type-conversion-in-expression-evaluation/','/docs/dev/reference/sql/functions-and-operators/type-conversion/']
 ---

 # Type Conversion in Expression Evaluation